CityOfPhiladelphia/arcgis-online-usage/README.md

-# arcgis-online-usage
+# ArcGIS-Online-Usage
-Reports basic information about, including the # of views (requests), for items in an ArcGIS Online org.
+Script pulls basic information about, including the number of views (requests) over the previous 60 days, for each item in the PHL ArcGIS Online Organization.
+Information is then filtered and formatted into an easy to use report.